esterhugosson/localstorage-wrapper/README.md

-# Storage Wrapper
+# Storage-wrapper

-Simplifies the interaction with localStorage and sessionStorage, making it easier for users to store, retrieve, and delete key-value pairs without having to write repetitive code.
+The **Storage Wrapper** simplifies working with `localStorage` and `sessionStorage` by handling common tasks like stringifying and parsing data behind the scenes.
+It saves you time by eliminating the need to write repetitive code, making it easier to store, retrieve, and remove key-value pairs with just a few lines.

-With this wrapper, you can set, get, and remove items.
-You can also switch between using localStorage (default) and sessionStorage.

-It also supports:
+### Key Features:
+- Automatically stringifies and parses data, so you don’t have to.
+- Easily toggle between `localStorage` (default) and `sessionStorage`.
+- Supports setting expiration (TTL) for `localStorage` items.
-- Expiration possibility for localStorage items
+- Built-in availability checks for `localStorage`.
-- Console messages for success and/or errors
+- Clear and consistent console messages for success or errors.
-- Check availability for localStorage

 ## Installation